jamesratcliffe/lsretail-oauth-php/README.md

 On the main page (index.html) you can select the scope you want to request.
 Clicking "Generate URL" will just show the URL; clicking "Link Client" generate the URL and open it.

+## Accepting the Temp Token

+If you point your redirect URI to temp-token.php, it will use it to request an OAuth access token and display the reponse.